-It was 7 June and I was half way through my first week on San Servolo island in Venice, Italy, studying the Advanced Course on Microbiota and the Brain with the Neuroscience Society of Advanced Studies (NSAS).
+It was 7 June 2018 and I was half way through my first study week on San Servolo island in Venice, Italy, studying an Advanced Course on Microbiota and the Brain with the Neuroscience Society of Advanced Studies (NSAS).

 It had been a great start to the week immersing myself in learning.

-The first week was Microbiota and the Brain, and we had a full faculty for the week from around the world, including some of the leading researchers in this field John Cryan, Jane Foster and Rochellys Diaz Heijtz.
-This field is relatively new, yet there is a lot of ongoing exploration into and explanation of this fascinating area that could provide breakthroughs into everyday issues we experience.
+My first week was Microbiota and the Brain, and we were so lucky to have an amazing faculty for the week from around the world, including some of the leading researchers in this field John Cryan, Jane Foster and Rochellys Diaz Heijtz.
+The field is relatively new, yet there is a lot of ongoing exploration into, and explanation of, this fascinating area that could provide breakthroughs into everyday issues we experience.

 I had already explored some of the recent books on the topic, and can recommend “10% Human” and “Superhuman” if you are keen to delve into things a little more.
-At NSAAS I was exposed to detailed research behind the scenes – research into DNA, bacteria, cytokines, T-cells, and a myriad of microbes that live inside us, such as Prevalla and Lactobaccilius reuveri among others.
+At NSAS I was exposed to detailed research behind the scenes – research into DNA, bacteria, cytokines, T-cells, and a myriad of microbes that live inside us, such as Prevalla and Lactobaccilius reuveri among others.